DEERAJ-47/Human_Expression/README.md

 This project is created using machine learning algorithm and computer vision.
 Language:- python.

+This project is basically use to detect the human emotions based on there facial expression and facial movements

+Extract note download the dataset from kaggle link is provided in dataset.md

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.